flaviopinheiro7/Calculator/README.md

-A very simple Calculator in C#
+# PROJECT 1 - A very simple Calculator in C#